Current Thinking in Pin-Site Management in External Hexagonal Frames

 Infection

 There are two main classification systems commonly found in literature to grade infections occurring at the pin site.
 One popular system defines three different categories of infection following external fixator frame attachment: Reaction, Colonisation, and Infection [4].
-These three categories are useful as they denote qualitative data that can be observed by patients.
-Reaction represents normal changes that occur post-surgery, which are expected to resolve within 72 hours, including skin redness, pin site heat and minor levels or serous fluid or blood discharge.
+These three categories are useful because they represent qualitative data that the patient can observe.
+The reactions represent normal changes that occur after surgery and are expected to resolve within 72 hours.
+These include redness of the skin, warmth at the injection site, and a small amount of serous or bloody discharge.
 Colonisation involves further redness and warmth post 72 hours and accommodates for pain and exudate occurring at one or more of the pin sites.
 Infection involves purulent discharge and potential loosening of the pin.
 This review also includes quantitative measures of bacterial counts at each stage.
 Whilst this classification system is useful for patients to identify the severity of their infection, it provides no solution to the infection, and fails to account for infection that may be deeper inside the tissue.
 A typical six-point grading system is expressed in (Table 1).

 Treatment Method